-04.01 The director of University Police will serve as the director of Emergency Operations as appointed by the president.
-The Emergency Management coordinator (sergeant of Special Projects) will assist the director of Emergency Operations.
-In the director of the UPD’s absence, the president will authorize the senior police officer on duty to perform the director’s duties.
+04.01 The director of UPD will serve as the director of Emergency Operations as appointed by the president.
+The Emergency Management coordinator (EMC) will assist the director of Emergency Operations.
+In the director of UPD’s absence, the president will authorize the senior police officer on duty to perform the director’s duties.

 04.02 The director of Emergency Operations or EMC will implement NIMS to manage all resource utilization throughout the emergency.

-04.03 The director of Emergency Operations has the authority to utilize Texas State University-San Marcos property and may commit university resources to assist in emergency operations, including those occurring off-campus.
+04.03 The director of Emergency Operations has the authority to utilize Texas State University property and may commit university resources to assist in emergency operations, including those occurring off-campus.

-04.04 The director of Emergency Operations and the Emergency Management coordinator will direct the university emergency operations when the Emergency Operations Plan (Attachment I) is activated.
+04.04 The director of Emergency Operations and the EMC will direct the university emergency operations when the Emergency Operations Plan (Attachment I) is activated.

-04.05 Upon receipt of information that an emergency has occurred, is imminent, or threatening, the director of University Police or the senior police officer on duty will notify the vice president for Student Affairs and make a recommendation regarding activation of the Emergency Operations Plan (Attachment I).
+04.05 Upon receipt of information that an emergency has occurred, is imminent, or threatening, the director of UPD or the senior police officer on duty will notify the vice president for Student Affairs and make a recommendation regarding activation of the Emergency Operations Plan (Attachment I).